LloydTea/LloydTea/README.md

 ## Lloyd Gbenebitse-Daniel

-I am a high-performing, diligent project manager(web designer and developer) with 6 years of experience, consistently ensuring the development of high-end responsive Web Applications.
+I am a high-performing, diligent front-end developer, consistently ensuring the development of high-end responsive websites that look good on every device and also cater to the core values of every client.

 - 🫱🏾‍🫲🏼 I'm interested in collaborating on any projects on Drupal, Laravel and React.js